edwardoughton/pytal/README.md

 =======================================
 Once different strategies have been modeled for representative countries, the results can be scaled within each country cluster to provide global cost estimates.
 This allows researchers to understand the required investment for each country, or by each country income group.
+The results are reported for the required percentage of annual GDP which would need to be invested over the next decade.

 ## Global costs by income group
 <p align="center">